Andhimul Temple

 The temple has a pagoda shape.
 There are two ponds near the temple.
-Pilgrims from various parts of the country, including Tanhun, Kaski, Gorkha and Lamjung pays visit to the temple.
+Pilgrims from various parts of the country, including Tanahun, Kaski, Gorkha, and Lamjung, pay a visit to the temple.
 They feed pigeons and sacrifice goats and chickens.

-The temple is open all days except on the month of Shrawan and on no moon days.
+The temple is open every day except on the month of Shrawan and on no moon days.

 Mythology

 According to the legend, when a grandmother came with her granddaughter to this place to graze cows, the granddaughter felt thirsty.
 While searching for water, she secretly found water in this place and quenched her thirst.
-It is believed that in the Magh language, Aan means thirst and Dhi means water, hence the place was called Andimul.
+It is believed that in the Magh language, Aan means thirst and Dhi means water; hence, the place was called Andhimul.